 With the outlined problem surrounding financially underprivileged students, Reich (2020) and Saphier (2021) stand out with recent aspects worthy of consideration.
 First, Reich (2020) suggests that new technologies reinforce existing instructional norms and do not necessarily improve practices or allow students to develop critical thinking skills.
 Further, to Saphier (2021), raising student achievement requires significant changes to instruction at the classroom and grade level to move towards genuinely equitable outcomes for all students.
 Alongside researched practices, Saphier (2021) identifies courage and determination as crucial to pushing for better instructional practices in leading a change initiative.
 Further, educators are responsible for moving all students towards proficiency within the academic standards and should inculcate engaging instruction and motivation for financially underprivileged students (Saphier, 2021).

-Foundational efforts by Meyer et al. (2014) and Meyer and Rose (2000) connect neuroscience and motivation and engagement to becoming an expert learner.
+Foundational efforts by Meyer et al. (2014) and Meyer and Rose (2000) connect neuroscience, motivation, and engagement to becoming an expert learner.
 Novak and Rodriguez (2016) outline district-level leadership measures needed to train and deliver high-quality instruction.
-Among many others, Reich (2020) and Saphier (2021) connect to new ways of engaging and teaching required to connect with financially underprivileged students.
+Reich (2020) and Saphier (2021), among many others, connect to new ways of engaging and teaching required to connect with financially underprivileged students.

 PART TWO – Diagnosis & Direction